 Hi, I'm Gary Ang, or Ming.

-The common thread across all my work is a focus on translating complexity - whether in quantitative finance, AI governance and risk management, or deep AI research.
+The common thread across all my work is a focus on translating complexity into something practical.

 Why Quaintitative?